The Leader Standard Work Toolkit

 Coach 1 problem 1 A3 updated

 Ask “Why?”
-1 root cause found
+1 root cause identified

 Model PDCA 1 experiment launched

-Coaching Kata (2 min)
+Coaching Kata (2 min):

 1. What is the target condition?